-Adare Manor Hotel has been recognised as one of the world’s best hotels by renown travel magazine Conde Nast Traveler.
+Adare Manor Hotel has been recognised as one of the world’s best hotels by renowned travel magazine Conde Nast Traveler.

 The travel magazine perfectly describes Adare Manor as; “a stately manor house on hundreds of acres, a raging river, and a picture-perfect adjacent village.”

-The hotel offers a cool old-school vibe, imaginative corridors with both grand and intimate spaces.
+The hotel offers a cool old-school vibe and imaginative corridors with both grand and intimate spaces.
 The staff on hand offer a warm welcome as soon as you step through the doors.
 The rooms are super cosy and inviting offering a glimpse into modern Ireland.

 The five-star Adare has been named Hotel of the Year 2018 at the Virtuoso ‘Best of the Best Awards’ in Las Vegas.
 Beating four other properties from countries like France for the title.